cloud-barista/cm-mayfly/README.md

-  help        Help about any command infra       Installing and managing cloud-migrator's infrastructure rest        rest api call
+  help        Help about any command infra       Installing and managing cloud-migrator's infrastructure rest        rest api call tool        Provides additional functions for managing Docker Compose or the Cloud-Migrator system.

 Flags:
   -h, --help   help for mayfly